 Learners will choose a project title from a list of titles published by the CISI.
-The title chosen should be from an area of the Introduction to Investment syllabus which interests them.
-All titles provide learners with an opportunity to demonstrate the development of their knowledge and understanding of the key characteristics, mechanisms and influences on financial markets, institutions and regulation acquired in the introductory unit.
+The title chosen should be from an area of the Financial Products, Markets & Services syllabus which interests them.
+All titles provide learners with an opportunity to demonstrate the development of their knowledge and understanding of the key characteristics, mechanisms and influences on financial markets, institutions and regulation acquired in the Financial Products, Markets & Services unit.
 Before they begin, learners should be clear about what they plan to investigate and how they will do it.
-This should be achieved by thorough planning of resources and consideration of research methods and resources and discussed with the learner's Teacher-Assessor.
+This should be achieved by thorough planning of resources and consideration of research methods and resources and then discussed with the learner's Teacher-Assessor.